 The fact is your family will be there when you are done taking that hot bath.
 They will be there when you get back from your therapy session.
 And guess what?
 When you are done taking care of yourself, you will be able to take better care of everybody else.
 It’s true.

-You will enjoy motherhood much more when you are feeling good.
+enjoy motherhood much more when you are feeling good.
 Then you can give more of yourself to your children, your spouse or partner, your job.
 When you invest time into your selfcare and you have more to give to all of those that require care from you.

 And whether that is 10 minutes for yourself , an hour, a weekend…or hell, maybe you get to take two weeks away and do something that you love doing, you do that.
 You release that mom guilt and take that time out for you so you can be a better mama for everybody else.